-The recently approved National Strategic Plan for the Prevention and Control of Non-Communicable

-Diseases and the roll of the National NCD Campaign will accelerate the country's response to the challenges of NCDs.
-The National Non-Communicable Diseases (NCDs) Campaign has established to strengthen the district's been community-based response in line with the Integrated People Centred Health Service approach on the prevention and control of NCDs.

-The NSP endeavours to lay a foundation for action through a cascading strategy, similar to the 90-90-90 approach for HIV and AIDS, and TB.
+The recently approved National Strategic Plan for the Prevention and Control of Non-Communicable Diseases and the roll of the National NCD Campaign will accelerate the country's response NCDs.
+The of National Nonchallenges Communicable Diseases (NCDs) Campaign has established to strengthen the district's been community-based response in line with the Integrated People Centred Health Service approach on the control of NCDs. and The NSP prevention endeavours to lay a foundation for action through a cascading strategy, similar to the 90-90-90 approach for HIV and AIDS, and TB.
 This strategy will initially be designed to address the burden of diabetes and hypertension and will be refined and updated progressively to include other NCDs.